jljl1337/xpense/README.md

 ## Configuration

+All paths are relative to the binary location (`/xpense` in the Docker image).

 | Environment Variable | Type | Default Value | Description |
 |---------------------|------|---------------|-------------|
 | `DB_PATH` | string | `data/live/db/live.db` | Path to the SQLite database file |